Growing Agricultural Service Providers’ Program Outcomes with Producer Co-Educators

 Abstract:

-This project will provide agricultural educators with the experiences and support necessary to develop successful learner-centered educational programs through utilizing an outcome-based design approach with producers as co-educators.
-Outcome-based education is an instructional design framework that begins with asking what skills or knowledge learners must have to address an expressed need or opportunity in their lives or work.
-The project will support 10 educators across Oregon to engage with producers throughout the educational planning and design process to ensure the resulting programs will meet the needs of the participating farmers and ranchers.
-Educators accepted into this project will begin the learner-centered design process by identifying a sustainable agriculture issue or topic around which to design an outcome-based educational program.
-To explore their existing teaching philosophy, the educators will participate in a Real Colors® temperament workshop and complete a personal learning styles assessment.
-Educators will also investigate the core principles of adult education and how to implement effective teaching and learning strategies.
-To create content, participants will be provided with an educational design and planning workbook that includes guidance and templates for instructional design, engaging with farmers as co-educators, teaching and learning plans, and program evaluation.
-Throughout the project, educators will receive mentoring from the farmer-educators and have extensive opportunities to engage directly with one another to share information, practice new skills, and provide feedback to increase the opportunity for learning.
-Each educator will design and implement at least two outcome-based sustainable agriculture educational programs with producers as co-educators.
-At the conclusion, participants will share insights from their evaluation data and self-reflections on their learning experiences.
-This project will result in a professional development process with transferable resources that can be used by others working with educators to further promote the implementation of effective sustainable farming and ranching practices.
+This project provided agricultural educators with the experiences and support necessary to develop successful learner-centered educational programs through an outcome-based design approach with producers as co-educators.
+Outcome-based education is an instructional design framework that begins by asking what skills or knowledge learners must have to address an expressed need or opportunity in their lives or work.
+The project supported seven educators across Oregon to engage with producers throughout the educational planning and design process to ensure the resulting programs will meet the needs of the participating farmers and ranchers.
+Educators accepted into this project began the learner-centered design process by identifying a sustainable agriculture issue or topic to design an outcome-based educational program.
+To explore their existing teaching philosophy, the educators participated in a Real Colors® temperament workshop and completed a personal learning styles assessment.
+Educators also investigated the core principles of adult education and how to implement effective teaching and learning strategies.
+To create content, participants received educational design and planning tools with guidance on instructional design, engaging with farmers as co-educators, and teaching and learning plans.
+Throughout the project, educators received mentoring from the experienced farmer-educators and others on the leadership team.
+Cohort members had extensive opportunities to engage directly with one another to share information, practice new skills, and provide peer feedback to increase learning opportunities.
+At the final cohort retreat, participants shared insights from their process of working with a producer co-educator, captured self-reflections on their learning experiences, and contributed to a ripple effect map.
+This project resulted in a cohort-based process and transferable resources that others can use with educators further to promote effective, sustainable farming and ranching practices.

 Project Objectives:

-1. To increase agricultural educators' knowledge and skills to create instructional designs that will enable producers to achieve relevant, authentic learning outcomes and therefore be able to make the desired changes in their lives and work increasing the sustainability of their farm and ranch operations.
+1. To increase agricultural educators' knowledge and skills to create instructional designs that will enable producers as co-educators to achieve relevant, authentic learning outcomes and, therefore, make the desired changes and work to increase the sustainability of their farm and ranch operations.

 2. To expand agricultural educators' skills to more effectively facilitate adult learning experiences through having ASPs teach in project meetings using the practices outlined in Sustainable Agriculture Through Sustainable Learning (Bell and McAllister, 2021)